 Of note, Strunk jumped from #199 to #150 in the last year.

-In addition, several former MSU faculty members are on the list, such as Richard Elmore, Yong Zhao, David Labaree, Stephen Raudenbush, Nell Duke, David Cohen, Aaron Pallas, Donald Heller and Ron Zimmer.
+Former MSU faculty members on the list include Richard Elmore, Yong Zhao, David Labaree, Stephen Raudenbush, Nell Duke, David Cohen, Aaron Pallas, Donald Heller and Ron Zimmer.